 How a government agency handles public health issues, natural disasters, acts of terror, or scandals can make or break the image the agency holds with its stakeholders.
 The possible crises that can hit a government are many.
 While preventing these sorts of events is ideal, it is not always possible.
 The best practice is to have a plan in place to handle the crisis before it happens.
-Tucker/Hall is ready to help you prepare with a crisis communications plan.
+Tucker/Hall is ready to help you prepare with a government crisis communications plan.
 Key elements of the plan include:

 Communicating to Your Stakeholders

 Regardless of the type of crisis you have on your hands, people will be looking to you for information.
 It’s up to you to deliver it in a way that is clear and understandable.
 It is the best to give your stakeholders all the confirmed information you have in order to ensure everyone is informed.
 As you develop the messages that are important to share, be consistent and frequent in your communication.
 During a crisis, stakeholders want updates regularly — even if there’s nothing “new”.